Ayesha2150/Formative-Part-1/README.md

 # Formative-Part-1
 SPCA Cape of Good Hope Website

-Project Overview
+## Overview
-This project is a multi-page website designed for the SPCA Cape of Good Hope.
-The website provides information about the organization, showcases animals up for adoption, encourages donations, and raises awareness about animal welfare through education.

-The goal is to design a clean, accessible, and user-friendly platform** that promotes compassion, trust and action.
+This website showcases the SPCA Cape of Good Hope, providing information on adoption, donations, education, services, and contact.
+It is fully responsive for desktop, tablet, and mobile devices, and uses a consistent color palette of **Dark Blue, Orange, and White** for a professional yet friendly look.

+## Goals for the website
+Raise awareness about the SPCA’s mission and values.
+Educate the public on responsible pet ownership and animal welfare.
+Showcase adoptable pets and make the adoption process simple.
+Promote adoption over buying pets from breeders or shops.
+Encourage community involvement through volunteering and fostering.
+Provide an enquiries page for questions and event information.
+Support fundraising with a clear, user-friendly donation form.
+Show how donations are used (food, medicine, shelter improvements).

 Website Structure (HTML Pages)
 1. Home (index.html)